Human Rights

 We began conducting CSR procurement surveys in cooperation with our suppliers in fiscal 2018.
 By including the Group’s human rights due diligence verification items in the surveys, we conduct similar human rights due diligence for our suppliers.
 Although no serious human rights risks have been identified to date, we have urged suppliers who need improvement to take corrective action.
 We will continue to monitor the status of improvements with regular checks every two years.
 For details, see Supply Chain Management.

-In addition to these initiatives, the JX Metals Group is taking measures against conflict minerals.
+In addition to these initiatives, the JX Advanced Metals Group is taking measures against conflict minerals.
 For details, see Confronting the Issue of Conflict Minerals.

 3. Response to Suspected Negative Impacts on Human Rights